YounisSaid/GymMangementMVC/README.md

 ---

-If you're happy with this final version, I recommend adding a **License** section (e.g., MIT) to clearly define how others can use your code.
-Would you like me to add an MIT License boilerplate section?
+Would you like me to add a section about licensing or how others can contribute to the project?